Dual Diagnosis Treatment Arlington, VA

 Fairfax/falls Church Comm Services Board Merrifield Adult And Youth Services - 7.4 miles from Arlington, VA

-Fairfax/falls Church Comm Services Board Merrifield Adult And Youth Services is a dual-diagnosis treatment center in Fairfax, VA that offers treatment for substance use and mental health disorders that include obsessive compulsive disorder as well as anorexia.
+Fairfax/falls Church Comm Services Board Merrifield Adult And Youth Services is a dual-diagnosis treatment center in Fairfax, Virginia that offers treatment services for alcohol or drug addiction and mental health disorders that include psychotic disorders as well as bulimia.

 Address: 8221 Willow Oaks Corporate Drive, Fairfax, VA 22031 in Fairfax County